 Ranger-Led Programs in Your Classroom

 The programs below are aligned to state and national content standards.
-Many address California's Education and the Environment Initiative (EEI).
+Many address California's Education and the Environment Initiative (EEI) and Next Generation Science Standards (NGSS).
 Content standard alignments are available upon request.

 Unless otherwise noted, they are one hour in length.